hunteke/temoa/docs/source/Documentation.rst

 treating all processes as black boxes that take inputs and produce outputs.
 Specifically, Temoa does not care about the inner workings of a process, only its global input and output characteristics.
-In this vein, the above graphic can be broken down into per-process segments.
+In this vein, the above graphic can be broken down into process-specific elements.
 For example, the coal power plant takes as input coal and produces electricity, and is subject to various costs (e.g. variable costs) and constraints (e.g. efficiency) along the way.

 .. graphviz::
    :alt: A single process, with various engineering characteristics.
-   :caption: The model does not assign any weight to the input or output
-             commodities of a process, just the engineering characteristics for use of the process itself.

    digraph coal {
    	rankdir = "LR" ;